IChocked/ECE3-Superspeeder-Car/README.md

 - [ ] Write report

-11/10/2020 - commited initial working code that normalizes sensors, sums the data, responds based on the input and succesfully navigates the course to completion each time, pushed              to main branch under model_denver_working.ino
+11/10/2020 - commited initial working code that normalizes sensors, sums the data, responds based on the input and succesfully navigates the course to completion each time, pushed              to main branch under working_model_denver.ino